Roboticists Without Borders

 Q. How much does it cost to join?

-Nothing.
-But you do have to pay your way each year to a training event and make sure your robot has completed the applicable NIST standards.
+Nothing- though we ask companies to donate either a platform, significant time before the normal training and exercises, or $3K to help defray costs.
+You do have to pay your way each year to a training event and make sure your robot has completed the applicable NIST standards.

 Q. If my company or university joins, how often can we expect to go to disasters?

 It depends.
 There is no guarantee that your technology or expertise will be called upon or that you will available if it is.
-There were 8 deployments of robots in 2010 to 7 incidents and many types of robots were used so we expect the trend to accelerate.

 Q. Can my agency or institution create agreements with CRASAR in advance?

 Yes, please.
 When CRASAR was at the University of South Florida, there was a memorandum of understanding with Hillsborough County Fire Rescue that allows CRASAR to be requested and reimbursed as part of the state response system.
+Likewise we have one with Austin Fire Department.

 Q. How is RWB funded?